 An Overly Simple Definition of Privacy

-To answer those questions, let’s first try to define what privacy is.
-Merriam-Webster defines it as “the quality or state of being apart from company or observation.”
+Merriam-Webster defines privacy as “the quality or state of being apart from company or observation.”
 That’s a good start, but what constitutes “observation,” “company,” and “being apart” when you’re alone in a physical space and yet constantly connected to a digital world that monitors so much of what you do?

-With a little help from Wikipedia, I’ll expand the definition a bit to suggest that privacy is about having certain abilities or opportunities to seclude yourself, to be selective in what you share about your identity and your doings, and to be free from unwanted or unsanctioned surveillance by states and corporations.
-This is by no means an exhaustive definition—the meaning of privacy gets especially complicated when you take into account consent statements and online data processing—but for the sake of brevity, I think this is a reasonable baseline.
+With a little help from Wikipedia, let’s expand the definition to say that privacy is about having certain abilities or opportunities to seclude yourself, to be selective in what you share about your identity and your doings, and to be free from unwanted or unsanctioned surveillance by states and corporations.
+This is by no means an exhaustive definition—the meaning of privacy gets especially complicated when you take consent statements and data processing into account—but I think it’s a reasonable baseline.

 Privacy in the Middle Ages